manelhr/RLE/README.md

 In this repo we implement a logistic regression local model (*M'*), a gaussian sampler (*S*) and a bar chart depicter (*D*).
 We try to keep it generic.
 Notice that our stack only works for two labels and numerical features.

-### Sampling
+### Sampler

-The gaussian sampler samples from a multivariate gaussian distribution *N(d,Sigma)*, where the covariance the different random variables is 0.
+The *sampler* samples from a multivariate gaussian distribution *N(d,Sigma)*, where the covariance the different random variables is 0.
 It also produces an exponential kernel, weighting the sampled distances.
 The steepness of the kernel *l* indicates how local the explanation is.

  Sampling is as easy as: